Fumiko Kono: Early life

 Fumiko Kono was born on 25 August 1969 in Tokyo, Japan.
 As a child, Kono, who plays the cello wanted to become a musician, but she also gained an appreciation and love of food from her great-uncle, Tatsujiro.
-As hear grandfather had died during World War II, her great-uncle filled his place in her life, teaching her about combining high-quality ingredients.
+As her grandfather had died during World War II, her great-uncle filled his place in her life, teaching her about combining high-quality ingredients.
 He was an untrained cook, but had a refined palate and used fresh herbs to season his dishes, teaching Kono that flavor mixing was not arbitrary, but due to skill.
 She graduated in 1993 from Seijo University with diplomas in English literature and linguistics.
 She moved to France that same year to begin studies on French civilization and had plans to become a journalist.
 Without any prior knowledge of French, Kono rented a studio apartment on Rue Vieille-du-Temple, decided to remain in France and married a Japanese journalist, who was based in Paris.
 After being invited to dinner at L'Arpège, she discovered French cuisine and decided to enroll in classes at Le Cordon Bleu, graduating with honors in 1997.